-There’s a lot of talk today among the world’s leading ISPs about the need to transform their network to keep their business viable, and to keep it from totally commoditizing.
-Network transformation requires being able to bring new and innovative services to market quickly and ahead of the competition.
+There’s a lot of talk today among the world’s leading ISPs about the need to transform their network to keep their business viable and to keep it from totally commoditizing.
+Network transformation requires being able to bring new and innovative services to the market quickly and ahead of the competition.
 That, in turn, depends on having a flexible network that not only supports but enables new services that couldn’t reasonably be done with a legacy network alone.

-This is why there’s very high interest in software-defined networking (SDN) among carriers and ISPs.
+This is why there’s a very high interest in software-defined networking (SDN) among carriers and ISPs.
 They all want to be able to deliver more lucrative services, more quickly, and in a cost-effective manner—and SDN can make this possible.

 As exciting as the prospect of a software-defined network is to carriers and ISPs, they can’t just rip and replace the existing legacy network they are heavily invested in.
 They can’t simply build a new service provider network from scratch and, on day one, be full SDN.
-They need a strategy to get from legacy proprietary networking infrastructure to SDN without disruption of service to customers, and with an affordable investment plan.
+They need a strategy to get from legacy proprietary networking infrastructure to SDN without disruption of service to customers and with an affordable investment plan.

 A Bridge to the Future

 This is the problem that Lumina Networks solves with our SD-Control solution.
 We offer a practical strategy to bridge that gap to gracefully go from legacy to software-defined network, at a pace determined by the carrier or ISP.

 When we first looked at this problem, we realized that the standard components of SDN work well in the lab, but maybe not so much in the real world where carrier and ISP networks need to scale to global levels.
 We really wanted to put our motto – “Out of the Lab, Into the Network” – to work on this issue.